Francesc Regis

-Francesc "Xesc" Regis Crespí (born 30 September 1996) is a Spanish professional footballer who plays for Greek Super League club Asteras Tripolis as a forward.
+Francesc "Xesc" Regis Crespí (born 30 September 1996) is a Spanish professional footballer who plays, as a forward.

 Club career

 Regis was born in Palma, Majorca, Balearic Islands, and was a RCD Mallorca youth graduate.
 In 2015 he was loaned to Segunda División B side CD Llosetense, and made his senior debut on 23 August of that year by coming on as a late substitute in a 1–1 home draw against Valencia CF Mestalla.

 Regis scored his first senior goal on 17 January 2016, netting the equalizer in a 3–1 home win against Levante UD B. On 18 August, he moved to fellow third division side SD Leioa, still owned by Mallorca.

 On 3 July 2017, Regis signed a two-year deal with SD Eibar and was immediately assigned to CD Vitoria.
 He made his first team – and La Liga – debut the following 19 May, replacing goalscorer Kike in a 2–2 away draw against Atlético Madrid.

 On 2 July 2019, Eibar announced the transfer of Regis to Greek club Asteras Tripolis.